rxi/lite/README.md

   themes

 ## Overview
-lite is a lightweight text editor written mostly in Lua — it aims to provide something practical, pretty, *small* and fast, implemented as simply as possible; easy to modify and extend, or to use without doing either.
+Litecode is a text editor designed to add new features and enhancements to Lite while remaining backwards-compatible.

 ## Customization
 Additional functionality can be added through plugins which are available from